A Fully Discrete Nonnegativity-Preserving FEM for a Stochastic Heat Equation: The Splitting Scheme and Nonnegativity

 \section{The Splitting Scheme and Nonnegativity}

 We now present the fully discrete Lie-Trotter splitting scheme.
 The approach consists in separating the deterministic and stochastic contributions in (\ref{main_disc_vec_eqn}), solving the resulting subproblems individually, and recombining them appropriately.
-The scheme coincides with that of \cite{BCU_1}, though applied to a different spatial discretization.
+The time discretization method is the same as in \cite{BCU_1}, but here we apply it to a different semi-discrete equation or system of SDEs.
 Moreover, we show that the resulting scheme is nonnegativity-preserving.

 Let $\tau:=\frac{T}{M}>0$ (for some fixed $M\in\mathbb{N}$) be the time step and let $t_m=m\tau$ for $m=0,...,M$.
 We define the Lie-Trotter splitting scheme $(U^{LT,h}_m)_{m=0}^M\subset\mathbb{R}^{n_h}$, which produces approximations $U^{LT,h}_m$ of $U_h(t_m)$ for $m=0,...,M$, where $U_h$ is the solution to (\ref{main_disc_vec_eqn}).
 We define $u^{LT,h}_m$ to be the corresponding function in $S_h$.
 First we define $U^{LT,h}_0:=U_{h,0}=(u_0(P_j))_{j=1}^{n_h}$.
 Given $U^{LT,h}_m$, for some $m=0,...,M-1$, the numerical solution at the next grid time $U^{LT,h}_{m+1}$ is given by successively solving two subsystems, both of which are written in vector form (solutions lie in $\mathbb{R}^{n_h}$).
 The first subsystem corresponds to a slightly modified version of the stochastic component of \eqref{main_disc_vec_eqn} and is given by